sumn2u/node-carbon/paper/paper.md

 ![Carbon emission calculation process\label{fig:Carbon emission calculation process}](carbon_emission.png){width="100%"}

 Carbon Intensity of electricity is based on emissions from energy sources used to generate it [@carbonbetter_carbon_2023].
-Fossil fuels have high carbon intensities, while low-carbon fuels include solar, hydro, biomass, and geothermal power.
+Fossil fuels have high carbon intensities, while low-carbon fuels include solar, hydro, biomass, and geothermal power [@iea_global_energy_2020].
 Node carbon calculates the carbon intensity of consumed electricity based on the mix of sources used.
 Providers like [Electricity Maps](https://www.electricitymaps.com/) and [WattTime](https://www.watttime.org/) can be used for real-time grid intensity data.
 Here, we rely on carbon intensity electricity data from [Our World in Data](https://ourworldindata.org/grapher/carbon-intensity-electricity) and process it.
 If data is missing, we use [code carbon data](https://mlco2.github.io/codecarbon/methodology.html#id5).

-We track the power supply to the underlying hardware based on computational usage.
+The power supply to the underlying hardware is tracked based on computational usage.
 To ensure security and stability, the power usage of RAM used here is 3 watts for an 8 GB ratio [@ram_power_usage_2019].
 We measure CPU usage by correlating current usage with TDPs from the data source, then multiplying by the CPU usage.
-If a global constant is unavailable, a standard value is used.

 # References